 A section that recognizes individuals and organizations that supported your research project.
-Remember to include the U.S. Department of Energy, Office of Science and Office of Workforce Development for Teachers and Scientists (WDTS).
+Remember to include the U.S. Department of Energy Office of Science, and Office of Workforce Development for Teachers and Scientists (WDTS).

 An optional section for supplementary materials.
 Supplementary material include any information that is necessary for completeness but would detract from the orderly and logical presentation of your work if inserted into the main body of your paper.
-If you place more than one item in the appendix, label each item separately and in alphabetical order — APPENDIX A, APPENDIX B, APPENDIX C, etc. The appendix should not exceed three pages.
+If you place more than one item in the appendix, label each item separately and in alphabetical order — APPENDIX A, APPENDIX B, APPENDIX C, etc. The appendices in full should not exceed three pages.

 A list of all scholarly work that contributed to your report.
 References must be cited according to AIP style (see Table II on page 10 of the DOE guidelines, or consult the AIP Style Manual 4th Edition).
 References should be organized numerically, following the order that they appear within the report.